pappasam/npd/c1_intro_programming/assignments/a1_complete_vimtutor.md

 ## Submission

-You will not need to submit evidence of having completed vimtutor, though the rest of the submissions will probably be quite time consuming if you haven't gone through the tutor at least once.
+You will not need to submit evidence of having completed vimtutor, though the rest of the submissions may be time consuming if you haven't gone through the tutor at least once.

 Part of this assignment will involve creating a directory to store your submission files, adding that data to a version control system, and publishing